Tips Bulletin

 As long as cans aren’t damaged, storing the cans at room temperature or in a cool and dry place is safe.
 Keep the preserved milk cans away from heat, sunlight, and areas with high moisture.

 How long can milk stay out of the fridge?
-If the milk can or carton is unopened, it can last for several months.
+If the milk can or carton is unopened, it can last several months.
 Check the “best by” date.

 The Best Way to Store Condensed Milk that is Already Open

-Depending on the size of the can, you might have some leftover condensed milk that you’re not ready to part with.
+Depending on the size of the can, you might have some leftover condensed milk you’re not ready to part with.
 If this is the case, store condensed milk in the fridge.

 Pour the remaining liquid into an airtight container or resealable jar and keep it in the refrigerator for three to four days before using it.